allisonburtch/consultancy/index.md

 ### What we offer:
  - Audit comprised of interviews with yourself and team
- - Turn data sets into qualitative research
+ - Turning data sets into qualitative research
  - Presentation with tangible steps to move you more toward mission alignment